SophieAu/imperial-splendour-site/data/content/posts/2021-03-28-march-21-developers-blog.md

 excerpt: This is the last blog before the next update.
 Take a look at our latest progress.
 ---
+### This is the last blog before the next update.
+Take a look at our latest progress.

 During the past months, many minor things were fixed.
 But also some final larger changes were incorporated.

 Now all units from already done factions are balanced.
 So each nation has now units representing the quality of their armed forces in the late 18th century.
 This means as an example that the French monarchy has a rather good cavalry and a weaker infantry.
 On the contrary, the British cavalry is very weak but the British infantry has good shooting skills.